williamboxhall/tcp-sockets/README.md

 for them must be silently ignored. *user clients* expect to be notified of events **in the correct order**, regardless of the order in which the *event source* sent them.

+### Solution

+## Assumptions

+1. When server is restarted it does not need to pick up where it left off (offset by last sequence number)

 ### The Configuration